School of Computing 2020-2021

-For each of the documents to be submitted, I have provided rough templates.
+For each of the documents to be submitted, we have provided rough templates.
 I encourage you to add to these templates whatever information you feel is relevant.
 The references provided below contain some ideas on what kind of information the various documents could contain.
 Use the templates and additional material as a guideline, but then apply your own best judgment when deciding on the contents, structure, and level of detail of these documents.

 Documents are due on the dates indicated in the schedule.
 Documents not submitted by the due date will face a penalty of 10%.
 Make sure that the group members are indicated clearly on the front.
-For each document, you should submit one copy to your supervisor and one copy to me.
+For each document, you should submit one copy to your supervisor and one copy to the TA.

 The presentations will, at most, be 20 minutes in length.
 All members of the group are expected to cover a part of each presentation.
 All students must be present during all of the presentations.

 Attendance at class meetings is mandatory.
 For each hour of class (or part thereof) missed, two marks will be deducted from your final grade.